ralfdba/aws-scripts/README.md

 # aws-scripts
-Simple AWS Scripts in Python
+Simple AWS Scripts in Python for AWS Architecture
+# More info
+ralf at sqldaxbi.com